Wiiseguy/node-streambuf/README.md

 This library wraps most of [Buffer](https://nodejs.org/api/buffer.html)'s methods.
 The difference with Buffer is that with streambuf you don't have to specify an offset each read/write operation, it uses an internal cursor.

-This library offers an API that similar to C++'s [fstream/iostream/etc.](https://www.cplusplus.com/reference/iolibrary/) or .NET's [BinaryReader/BinaryWriter](https://docs.microsoft.com/en-us/dotnet/api/system.io).
+`streambuf` offers a low-level API that similar to C++'s [fstream/iostream/etc.](https://www.cplusplus.com/reference/iolibrary/) or .NET's [BinaryReader/BinaryWriter](https://docs.microsoft.com/en-us/dotnet/api/system.io).

+If you're looking for a library that is more high-level and built on top of `streambuf`, try [node-structor](./node-structor).

 ## Install